Makati–Taguig boundary dispute: Aftermath and transition

 Taguig issued a statement welcoming the ten Embo barangays to its jurisdiction.
 Meanwhile, Makati Mayor Abigail Binay conceded defeat after the Supreme Court denied Makati's second appeal.
 Taguig proposed the formation of a joint transition body and later conducted a meeting with officials of the affected barangays for transition.
 Makati also suggested holding a plebiscite covering the contested area if both city governments agree.
 Public facilities such as schools, barangay halls, community centers, sports facilities, became subject to ownership dispute since Taguig claims ownership of the said properties on the grounds of the Makati's unlawful possession, while Makati maintains that it is still the rightful owner of the land and facilities therein since the ruling did not consider ownership of the facilities.
-Both city governments have engaged in a series of feuds in regards to the transition.
+Both city governments have engaged in a series of feuds with regard to the transition.

 Initial reactions from the residents of the Embo barangays about the Supreme Court ruling are negative.
 As a response to the ruling, some residents launched a series of motorcade protests.
 The first motorcade protest was held on August 20, 2023, followed by three more on August 27, 2023, November 5, 2023, and January 30, 2024.

 Students studying at the University of Makati and other Embo public schools, as well as residents served by the Ospital ng Makati who are beneficiaries of Makati's social programs, are affected.
 Taguig would extend its scholarship program to residents of the formerly disputed area.
 Mayor Binay, on the other hand, pledged to continue to provide assistance to residents in the area.
 She claimed that Taguig would not be able to do so immediately, noting that its scholarship program has a residency requirement.

 The Department of Budget and Management (DBM) reminded various government agencies to comply with the SC ruling with regard to budget planning and allocation.

 Transfer of local government

 The Department of the Interior and Local Government (DILG) ordered the transfer of the ten Embo barangays, formerly under Makati, to the jurisdiction of its Taguig field office, through a memorandum circular dated October 26, 2023.
 Meanwhile, the DILG National Capital Region was ordered to furnish reports to DILG Taguig of the ten barangays on the conduct of line inventory and turnover of the Barangay and Sangguniang Kabataan properties, financial records, documents and money accountabilities.

 Makati has excluded the ten barangays from its national tax allotment (NTA) beginning fiscal year 2024, transferring them to Taguig by virtue of a memorandum issued by the Department of Budget and Management (DBM) dated December 28, 2023.
-Makati Mayor Abigail Binay stated that the city expects big savings following the transfer of the ten barangays to Taguig, with 23 remaining barangays in Makati receiving each from the city’s basic real property tax collection (RPT) for the fiscal year 2024.
+Makati Mayor Abigail Binay stated that the city expects big savings following the transfer of the ten barangays to Taguig, with 23 remaining barangays in Makati receiving each from the city's basic real property tax collection (RPT) for the fiscal year 2024.